New York National Guard Youth Program

 Since the inception of the Child and Youth program, the NYNGCYP has conducted numerous State Symposiums (setting new records for attendance each year), increasing its adult volunteer base, providing various trainings and professional development opportunities for educators, conducted numerous Family Retreat Weekends, increased partnerships with both local and state-wide organizations and participated in events throughout the state focused on supporting children and youth.
 All of this, however, is just the beginning.
 With nearly 44,000 military dependents throughout the state, the need for increased opportunities has never been greater.

 As we move toward the future, your involvement will be the key to our success.
 Those in the National Guard Community, as well as those with a vested interest in supporting military children and youth through volunteer efforts, are encouraged to participate in all upcoming events.
+The registration form used for all events can be found here.
 To learn more about the NYNGCYP, or to volunteer, please email the Child and Youth Program Coordinators.

 We look forward to working with you!